Pritzker Emerging Environmental Genius Award

 About the Award

 We award $100,000, annually to a scientist, entrepreneur, engineer, activist or artist—under the age of 40—who stands poised to make a game-changing difference.
-Nominators of winning candidates are recognized for uncovering young talent with a $5,000 honorarium and speaking time at the award ceremony.
+The winner will be able to keep the prize or have the prize sent to the non-profit or for-profit business of their choice.
+In addition, two follow-up finalists will receive $5,000 each, to keep or send to the non-profit or for-profit business of their choice.
 Funds for the award are made possible as part of a $20 million gift to UCLA from the Anthony and Jeanne Pritzker Family Foundation.

 A committee of 20 distinguished entrepreneurs, science, business and environmental leaders provide one nomination each.
 Candidates may come from anywhere in the world, from a broad range of fields including engineering, climate research, the arts or business.
 They should have demonstrated talent and be poised to address serious environmental concerns.
 The nominees themselves may be included in the process, and personal information can be used to strengthen their cases.